 Using the onboard web agent, you can define system parameters, manage and control the Industrial Managed Switch, and all its ports, or monitor network conditions.
-The Main Menu always contains one or more buttons, such as "System", "Switching", "Routing", "QoS", "Security", "PoE", "Ring", "ONVIF" and "Maintenance"

-Via the Web-Management, the administrator can set up the Industrial Managed Switch by selecting the functions listed in the Main Function.
+Via the Web-Management, the administrator can set up the Industrial Managed Switch by selecting the functions those listed in the Main Function.
 The screen in Figure 4-1-5 appears.